People Often Ask . . .

 Of course, we’re not talking about the microwaveable stuff whose vapors can cause irreversible and possibly life threatening lung damage.
 We’re talking about air popped corn drizzled in real butter, made in a whirly pop, or on the stove.
 Don’t overdo it as too much can irritate the digestive tract, but if you’re not grain-free definitely pop some up this Sunday!

 Looking for something with a little extra crunch factor?
-This recipe from Cheeseslave is so yummy!
+Check out these paleo spiced nuts from Elana’s Pantry.

 Check out the recipe here